CLOSED FOR THE SEASON • Information may be outdated. Add this

 -Marilyn Agrelo & Amy Sewell, director/producer MAD HOT BALLROOM, which premiered at Slamdance 2005

 ; Hilary Campbell (Festival Coordinator)

-• We strongly encourage entrants submitting hard-copies to submit films in a paper DVD sleeve.
+If you are mailing a DVD to us, please send your film in a paper DVD sleeve.
 When packaging, protect the DVD in a padded envelope, or similar package.
 Please DO NOT send your dvd in a slim, jewel, or standard DVD case.
-We also advise that you purchase tracking on the shipment of your submission DVD to ensure that we receive it on time.
-Film Submissions are non-returnable.
+We also advise that you purchase tracking for the shipment of your submission DVD to ensure that we receive it on time.
+Film submissions are non-returnable.
 Please do not send original materials.